BHSRobotix/devilscoutz2022/README.md

 # Pre-requisites
 1. Install Node 14.19.
    (Note: if you are running a version different from 14.19, you can install Node Version Manager to manage different version of node in your machine.
-   Please see Node Version Manager section for details)
+   Please see Node Version Manager section for details on how to install nvm on Windows)

 2. Install latest version of Angular cli: